 WDS uses a PXE method for client booting.
 PXE enables clients to boot off the network.
-To find WDS services and to load boot images, the client should be able to contact the WDS server, and the client network card must be PXE compliant and most devices are NICs complaint.
+To find WDS services and to load boot images, the client should be able to contact the WDS server, the client network card must be PXE compliant and most devices are NICs compliant.
 For cards that don’t support PXE, we have another type of boot image which is referred to as a discover boot image.

 Then we can use that media to boot up the computer into the discover image, which will then allow us to connect to the WDS server over the network.
-So, remember that clients have to have a PXE compliant NIC in order to contact the WDS server.
+So, remember that clients have to have a PXE-compliant NIC in order to contact the WDS server.
 If the NIC is not PXE compliant, then we must use another means of network boot such as a Windows PE through the discover image of the WDS server.
-We can use WAIK tools to create an ISO image that contains the discover boot image.
+We can use WAIK tools to create an ISO image that contains the discovered boot image.
 ISO can then be burned to CD or DVD using some tool that is capable of creating a disc from IS

 In environments with a large number of clients, WDS can be very useful as new devices can be formatted on the fly by simply plugging it to the Ethernet, without any physical support like Windows DVDs or USB drives.

-The configuration isn’t difficult but there are some requirements.
+The configuration isn’t difficult but there are some requirements:

 – There must be an Active Directory Domain Services

 – At least one partition on the server must be formatted as NTFS

 – A DHCP server must be active to assign IP addresses to the WDS clients

 See the following links for more details on what DHCP is, installation and configuration..